earthly/earthly/docs/cloud/overview.md

 ### Creating a project

-To use certain features, such as Earthly CI, or Earthly Cloud Secrets, you will aditionally need to create an Earthly Project.
+To use certain features, such as Earthly CI or Earthly Cloud Secrets, you will additionally need to create an Earthly Project.
 You can create a project by visiting [Earthly Cloud](https://cloud.earthly.dev/), or by using the CLI as described below.

 ```bash
 earthly project create <project-name>